BookmarkFS User Manual

 BOOKMARKFS_BACKEND_READONLY

-Indicates that the filesystem is mounted read-only, and the frontend program will not call functions that may write to the bookmark storage.
+Indicates that the filesystem is mounted read-only, and the functions that may write to the bookmark storage will not be called for this session.

 BOOKMARKFS_BACKEND_CTIME